U.S. Relations With Latvia

 U.S. Assistance to Latvia

-The United States provides a limited amount of military assistance to Latvia.
-In Fiscal Year 2013, $10.3 million worth of assistance is being provided through various military programs.
+The U.S. Department of State provides a limited amount of security assistance to Latvia.
+In Fiscal Year 2017, over $20 million worth of assistance was provided through various security assistance programs.

 Bilateral Economic Relations